25 Festive Dishes for the Season with appetizers, salads, main dishes, side dishes, desserts, cakes,…

 Then add a few slices of ginger and some green onions to complete the seasoning.
 Other aromatics you can use include Chinese chives, onions, shallots, and garlic.
 Stir fry the aromatics over medium low heat.
 Try to rub them over the entire surface of the wok.
 After about 10 minutes, you can turn off the stove.
 Remove and discard all the aromatics and oil.
 Wipe off excess oil from the wok with paper towel and tongs.

-Rinse the Wok
+Rinsing the Wok

 Rinse the wok in warm water and wipe dry with paper towels.
 Do not use any detergent.
 Here you can see that the wok is a beautiful steel blue color.
+Unfortunately, no matter how much I heated this wok, the coloration is not even but it will not affect its performance.
+Some woks will have a very even color change but not all.
+Perhaps, if you have a commercial stove with above 25,000 BTU, you may be able to further heat it up outside.

-Heat and Oil After Wash
+Heating and Oiling After Wash

 After rinsing and wiping dry, place your wok back onto the stove over medium heat to dry it completely.
 Then wipe a thin layer of oil over the entire surface of the wok.
 I like to do this every single time I use the wok until it is well seasoned and its color has darken.